camRight/MetaCodeQuiz/README.md

 ---
 ## Functionality

 In this program the user is prompted questions about programming.
+Traversing the DOM to insert code into our HTML.

 ## Where to start?